contao/docs/docs/manual/guides/deployer.en.md

 If not done yet, install Deployer as described here: [https://deployer.org/docs/][1]

+You can either install Deployer globally or per project and use the command `dep` or `./vendor/bin/dep` respectively.

 Verify that you are running Deployer in the minimum version _7.0.0-rc.5_ by running `dep --version`.

 Once done, you can create a `deploy.php` file in your project: